ringods/pulumi-resource/README.md

 A [Concourse](http://concourse-ci.org/) resource type that allows jobs to modify IaaS resources via [Pulumi](https://www.pulumi.com/).
 This resource will work against the Pulumi hosted platform.
 Cloud based state storage backends are not supported by this resource.

 *NOTE:* This resource is currently under development and might still contain some bugs.
-Version 0.1.0 is the single version compatible with Pulumi 2.x.
-Version 0.2.0 is functionally the same but is upgraded to work with Pulumi 3.x.
+Use at least v0.3.1, in combination with a Pulumi 3.x based project.
+All previous development versions are unsupported.

 ## Community